prasantk8/ai-memory-vault/README.md

 # Project Aura: State Manifest
-- **Manifest Version:** 1.0
+- **Manifest Version:** 1.1
 - **Project Version:** 0.1.0
-- **Last Updated:** 2025-06-27T11:18:42+04:00
+- **Last Updated:** 2025-06-27T11:58:34+04:00

 ---

 ## 1. Session Summary & Objective

 **Last Session Summary:**
-- We established the need for a production-first, iterative development approach.
-- We agreed on a comprehensive documentation structure to act as our project blueprint.
+- We established a two-phase approach for `Module-001`.
+Phase 1 will be a Zero-Shot classifier to establish a baseline.
+Phase 2 will be a fully fine-tuned model for production.
+- We researched available `CLIP` models and selected `openai/clip-vit-large-patch14` as our base model for its strong performance and documentation.
-- We defined the core principles: Modularity, leveraging open-source, and the Model Context Protocol (MCP).
+- We defined and approved a detailed technical plan for implementing the Phase 1 Zero-Shot Classifier, including the core logic and API structure using FastAPI.
-- We outlined a full MLOps strategy including version control (Git, DVC), CI/CD (GitHub Actions), and monitoring (Evidently AI).

 **Current Objective:**
-- To research, select, and document the base model for **Module-001: Ceremony Classification**.
+- **Code Implementation:** To write the `classifier.py` and `main.py` scripts for the **Module-001 (Phase 1 - Zero-Shot Classifier)** as per the approved technical plan.

 ---